Mirandornithes Sangster, 2005

 - Swinhoe's Storm-Petrel, Cymochorea monorhis

 - Leach's Storm-Petrel, Cymochorea leucorhoa

 |Click for Procellariidae tree|

 The higher-level relationships within the Procellariidae remain somewhat murky.
-The current higher-level phylogeny is based on Gangloff et al. (2009) and Welch et al. (2009) using information from CO1, cytochrome-b, and $beta;-fibrinogen intron 7.
+I've used Prum et al. (2015) as a backbone, and rerooted the tree from Welch et al. (2014) to provide the rest of the structure.
+The result is also compatible with Gangloff et al. (2012).
 The taxa shown in brown are subspecies that may deserve species status.

 Fulmarinae: Fulmars Bonaparte, 1853